AdobeDocs/experience-manager-65.en/help/sites-developing/hobbes.md

 To run a Test Suite:

-1. In the Tests panel, click or tap the name of the Test Case that you want to run to expand the details of the Actions.
+1. In the Tests panel, click the name of the Test Case that you want to run to expand the details of the Actions.

    ![chlimage_1-65](assets/chlimage_1-65.png)